GangstaJoe/3-Diamond-Casino/README.md

 # 3-Diamond-Casino
 The Excel Casino Game made on Mac (both aren't made to make games)

-Welcome to the 3 Diamond Casino, the Mego Casino located at Applications://Microsoft Excel, just 2 exits down from Applications://VLC on I-95!
+Welcome to the Triple Diamond Casino, the Mego Casino located at Applications://Microsoft Excel, just 2 exits down from Applications://VLC on I-95!
 The casino has multiple games and can ~~lose~~ win lots of money.
 All games are made within excel and use no outside programs.
 There are currently 4 games that can be played and those are Blackjack, Poker, Slots, and a Simulated Stock Market.
 And yes, the Bots in Poker are smart.
 A bit too smart.
 All is explained in detail down below.

 I did this project to try and see what Excel can do, how powerful is it?
 Can it be used to create games?
 Well, I guess I proved myself correct, right?
 Kinda.
 VBA sucks and I can't wait to be done with it.
 Excel isn't made to do these things, and I had a lot of setbacks when using it.
 Not only does it have a weak language, but it's also very slow.
 I own a relatively new Mac and there are a lot of times were Excel would freeze up on me and refuse to work.
 I've put a lot of time into this project and learned a lot, hopefully, my wasted hours trying to figure out why a certain VBA function doesn't work just to find out no one mentioned that it's not built into the Mac Excel library can give you some entertainment.